Mobile operators unconvinced by Nokia's revival bid

 Nokia now faces a battle for the key U.S. market, where its former dominance has shrivelled to 1 percent of the smartphone market.
 AT&T has been selling the Lumia 900 for two weeks and it says early demand has been strong.

-Skeptics among operators say the sleek, neon-colored phones are overpriced for what is not an innovative product, cite a lack of marketing dollars put behind the phones, and image problems caused by glitches in the battery and software of the early models.
+Sceptics among operators say the sleek, neon-coloured phones are overpriced for what is not an innovative product, cite a lack of marketing dollars put behind the phones, and image problems caused by glitches in the battery and software of the early models.

 Nokia's big bet made a year ago to put Microsoft's Windows Phone software in its smartphones looks far from certain to pay off, operators said.